 Organized exchanges offer standardized contracts that are cheaper and easier to sell.
 The CBOE was the original exchange for options, but, by 2003, it has been superseded in size by the electronic International Securities Exchange (ISE), based in New York.
 Most options sold in Europe are traded through electronic exchanges.
 Other exchanges for options in the United States include: NYSE Euronext (NYX), and the NASDAQtrader.com.

-Options are traded just like stocks; however, the option holder, unlike the holder of the underlying stock, has no voting rights in the corporation, and is not entitled to any dividends.
+Options are traded just like stocks; however, the option holder, unlike the holder of the underlying stock, has no voting rights in the corporation, and is not entitled to dividends.
 Brokerage commissions must also be paid to buy, sell, or exercise options, and generally these commissions are a little higher than for stocks.
-Prices are usually quoted as a base plus per contract.
+Prices are usually quoted as a minimum + an amount per contract, but phone orders cost more, and broker-assisted trades are the most expensive.
+Many brokerages also offer a sliding commission scale for active traders, yielding lower commissions for certain minimum number of trades.

 The price of the option is known as the premium.
 When the option is first sold, the option buyer pays the premium to the option writer.
 Thereafter, it trades in the secondary market.
 Option premiums can be divided into 2 components: time value and intrinsic value.
 All options have time value (sometimes called extrinsic value) because an option, as long as it exists, gives the holder the right to buy or sell the underlying security for the strike price.
 The greater the time until expiration, the greater the chance that the option can become profitable, and thus, the greater the time value.
 As the remaining time for the option declines, so does its time value, until at expiration it becomes completely worthless, and ceases to exist.
 Standardized option contracts expire the 3rd Saturday of the month of expiration; however, the last trading day is the Friday before expiration.

-If the security is currently trading above the exercise price of a call, or if the security is currently trading below the strike price of a put, then the option also has intrinsic value, which, in the case of a call, is the difference between the current price of the security and the strike price.
-If this difference is zero or negative, then the call has no intrinsic value, but only time value.
+If the security is currently trading above the exercise price of a call, or if the security is currently trading below the strike price of a put, then the option also has intrinsic value, meaning it is in the money, which, in the case of a call, is the difference between the current price of the security and the strike price.
+If this difference is zero or negative, then the call has no intrinsic value, but only time value, meaning it is out of the money if the intrinsic value is negative and at the money if the intrinsic value is 0.
+Likewise, a put is in the money if the stock price is less than the strike price, at the money if the stock price = the strike price, and out of the money if the stock price exceeds the strike price.

 Option Premium = Intrinsic Value + Time Value